How Mechanical Engineers Support Compliance & Regulatory Cases

 • Courtroom Testimony: They provide credible testimony to help judges and juries understand complex engineering concepts, acting as independent experts.

-• Pre-Litigation Strategy: By engaging them early, lawyers can gain a preliminary assessment of a case’s technical viability, allowing for informed decisions on whether to proceed with litigation or seek mediation.
+• Pre-Litigation Strategy: By engaging them early, lawyers can obtain a preliminary assessment of a case’s technical viability, enabling informed decisions about whether to proceed with litigation or seek mediation.

 They assist in drafting and reviewing contracts to prevent future legal disputes.